nosarthur/nosarthur.github.io/_posts/2019-07-11-gita-milestone3.md

 If no repo name is provided, the sub-command applies to all repos.
 My mostly used sub-commands are `gita fetch` and `gita pull`.

-These sub-commands do not take additional arguments, which limits their usefulness.
+These sub-commands don't take additional arguments, which limits their usefulness.
 We will implement two remedies.
 One is sub-command customization, which works for fixed arguments.
 The other is the `super` sub-command